mbhc-formation/Showcase/Design/Readme.md

+<b>tell-dont-ask-kata-refacto</b>
-tell-dont-ask-kata-refacto : a sample project showing refactoring of the tell don't ask kata.
+Java project showing presenting an enhanced solution and code refactoring of the tell don't ask kata.

 Original kata can be found here :
 Kata : https://kata-log.rocks/tell-dont-ask-kata